Monday, June 29, 2026

 The PMO must apply a pragmatic approach to technology strategy, recognizing that AI has limitations and cannot always explain how it reaches a conclusion.

 Therefore, it establishes clear governance rules: critical decisions regarding scope, budget, or risk are not fully delegated to AI.
 Resources are allocated not only to implement new tools, but also to back them up, audit their results, and keep the team trained to question automated recommendations.
-Project stability is prioritized over technological novelty, applying a principle of long-term risk prevention.
+Project stability is prioritized over technological advantage, applying a principle of long-term risk prevention.

 Effective Altruism provides a concrete decision filter here: it asks not just whether a decision produces immediate benefits, but whether it might cause large-scale, long-term harm that is easy to overlook.
 Applied to AI in project management, this means the PMO must evaluate low-probability, high-impact risks, such as a provider shutdown that short-term efficiency metrics tend to hide.